 For programme aims and learning outcomes please see the programmes specification for each subject below.
 Please note that outcomes will depend on your specific module selection:

-Linguistics at Kent was ranked 4th for student satisfaction and 11th for graduate prospects in The Complete University Guide 2023.
+Linguistics at Kent was ranked 2nd for graduate prospects and 9th overall in The Complete University Guide 2021, and 12th in The Times Good University Guide 2020.

 The programme prepares you for a wide range of careers in areas including: